Workplace Accessibility: Why It Matters And How To Improve It

 Photo by Paul Green on Unsplash

-Fulfill your legal obligations
+Fulfill your legal obligations.

 The Americans with Disabilities Act (ADA) mandates that employers provide “reasonable accommodations” to employees or qualified job candidates, and this is a great area to focus your accessibility efforts on initially.
 Covering your legal obligations ensures the most critical disability modifications are implemented immediately and breaks up your ultimate goal of 100% workplace inclusion into smaller, easier-to-manage steps.
 Reasonable accommodations describe any necessary change to a role or work environment that allows employees with disabilities to do their jobs unencumbered.
 So, for instance, if you’re hiring a new employee with a visual impairment, provide a screen magnifier for their workstation — this is an assistive technology that magnifies computer screen content to prevent eye strain and fatigue.
 Laying colorful, textured floor mats can also help employees with visual impairments see and move around different office parts more easily.
 These slight modifications can genuinely make all the difference for some.
-Accessible parking spaces are another important reasonable modification not to be forgotten.
+Accessible parking spaces are another crucial reasonable modification that should not be forgotten.
 According to the ADA, the parking spots nearest the building entrance must be designated accessible spaces.
 Employees with mobility issues, visual impairments, or chronic pain conditions can particularly benefit from close access to the main doors so as not to overexert themselves when entering and exiting the building.

 Consult your employees

-Educate employees on disability inclusion
+Educate employees on disability inclusion.

 Educating your employees on disability inclusion ensures they understand exactly what they need to do to create an inclusive workplace that supports their colleagues.
 So, teach best practices like the importance of reserving front-row seats during meetings or talks for employees with hearing impairments who use lipreading to understand what’s being said.
 It’s also important that everyone receives supporting documents or slides before upcoming meetings; this ensures people have time to read over and digest the information (with the help of a screen magnifier if needed).
 Also, talk to your employees about the challenges people with disabilities face in the workplace.
 In turn, they’ll develop empathy and gain a deeper understanding of and appreciation for the experiences of others.
 This is an important step that works to erode any stigma surrounding disability and ultimately makes it easier for people to reach out for help.